DmitrySharabin/mavo-gsheets/README.md

 # Google Sheets Backend

-**Warning:** The plugin is in development—something still might change.
-We are planning to make it more powerful shortly, so stay in touch and tell us what you think.

 **Note:** Below, everything that applied to `mv-storage` could be applied to `mv-source` and `mv-init` as well.

 ## Restrictions